orcestra-campaign/book/orcestra_book/ipfs.md

 The command returns a Content Identifier ({term}`CID`) of your data, which you can then use to access and share the data.

+(increase-retrievability)=
+### Increase CID retrievability

+At this stage, the content is maybe only present on your local computer.
+To add it to the ORCESTRA collection, others (including public ORCESTRA IPFS nodes) must be able to reliably access the content.
+While in theory others could access the content from your computer, it might be behind a firewall, limiting access.
+As we currently don't operate an ORCESTRA {term}`pinning service`, the current best option might be to create a {term}`CAR` and share this until the data is in the [ORCESTRA pin list](orcestra-pin-list).
+Alternatively you can of course run a well-connected node yourself, or use a commercial {term}`pinning service`.

+(orcestra-pin-list)=
-## The ORCESTRA pin list
+### The ORCESTRA pin list

-After adding data to IPFS, it can be found and retrieved via its {term}`CID`.
-However, because IPFS is a peer-to-peer network, the data must be available on at least one connected node.

-To improve data availability and ensure redundancy, we [pin](https://docs.ipfs.tech/how-to/pin-files/) data on multiple nodes (for example, nodes operated at DKRZ).
+To further improve data availability and ensure redundancy, we [pin](https://docs.ipfs.tech/how-to/pin-files/) data on multiple nodes (for example, nodes operated at DKRZ).
 For this to work, all participating nodes need to agree on the set of CIDs that should be stored.
 We maintain this set in a **pin list** — a list of all datasets that the ORCESTRA community wants to keep available.

 The pin list is maintained in the [`ipfs_tools`](https://github.com/orcestra-campaign/ipfs_tools) repository, where anyone can propose new CIDs via a pull request.
 Several IPFS nodes automatically fetch the latest version of the pin list and pin the corresponding data, increasing both **redundancy** and **availability**.

+CIDs which are listed in the pin list **and** follow the [](attribute-convention) will subsequently be listed in the [](data-browser).